History of Tunisia under French rule: Nationalist origins

 Late in 1911 issues concerning a Muslim cemetery, the Jellaz, sparked large nationalist demonstrations in Tunis.
 The protests and riots left dozens of Tunisians and Europeans dead.
 The French declared martial law; they blamed political agitators.
 In 1912 further demonstrations led to the popular Tunis Tram Boycott.
 In response the French authorities closed the nationalist newspapers and sent into exile Tunisian leaders, e.g., Tha'alibi and Bach Hamba.
-Tha'alibi later would return to Tunisia.
+Tha'alibi later returned to Tunisia.

 According to professor Nicola Ziadeh, "the period between 1906 and 1910 saw a definite crystallization of the national movement in Tunisia.
 This crystallization centered around Islam."
 By the eve of the First World War (1914–1918), Tunisian 'nationalists' had developed and it adherents encountered an opportunity to publicly define themselves, in terms not only domestic but in light of widespread trends and foreign events.
 Pan-Islam had been promoted by the Ottoman Sultan Abdulhamid, and such ideas also developed in Egypt and in India, and touched Tunisia.
 The more conservative opponents of the Protectorate felt its influence more strongly.
 Then in 1909 this sultan was deposed.
 In 1924 the Caliphate in Turkey was terminated by Mustafa Kemal.

 "The intellectuals, the bourgeoisie, the students and the proletariat reacted against the French administration and economic measures; they defended their right of work against the immigrants; they demanded legal equality with strangers; they wanted to maintain the principle of Tunisian sovereignty."

 The nucleus of the above naissant political party al-Ittihad al-Islami evolved into "The Evolutionist Party of Young Tunisians".
 Eventually it became simply Tunis al-fatat [Young Tunisians].
 Yet loss of its leadership, due to the French crack-down in 1912, curtailed its effectiveness.
 Following the World War Tunis al-fatat developed into a loose term which encompassed a wide political-cultural spectrum of Tunisian opinion, from 'communists' to les Vieux Turbans [the Old Turbans].
 In the 1920s there emerged its most vital, centrist element: a new alignment, the political party called Destour [Constitution].
 The Destour "aimed to restore the Constitution of 1861".